Inversion

 |

-Inverting or overfitting to one single image can lead to identy drift when pose changes $i.e.$ it does not look like the same person when changing the pose (see image inversion results above).
+3D GAN inversion using one single image can lead to identity drift when pose changes $i.e.$ it does not look like the same person when changing the pose (see image inversion results above or see Stable3D for more details).

 More specifically, inversion technique can achieve the best pixel-wise reconstruction results under the same pose as the input image but may not be able to preserve the identity under different poses.
 Because the model is inferring faces using the knowledge learned from the pretrained prior (FFHQ) when the pose is different from the input image's pose.
 Thus it may either fail to reconstruct the face or reconstruct a different face under different poses.

-On the other hand, personalization is inferring the faces under different poses using the knowledge learned from training selfies - thus a we want to train a personalized prior.
+On the other hand, personalization is inferring the faces under different poses using the knowledge learned from training selfies.

 Better multi-view consistency and less training data required - see MyStyle for more details.